lockedatapublished/itsalocke/content/index/hero.md

-title = "We help organisations <br/> with their data science journeys" subtitle = "Start your<br/>journey today" button = "Start" lastmod = "2016-11-22" date = "2016-11-22"
+title = "We help organisations <br/> with their data science journeys" subtitle = "Start your<br/>journey today" button = "Start" communitylink = "Take me to your community stuff!" lastmod = "2016-11-22" date = "2016-11-22"